About Peoria

 Business & Licensing Records

-The City Clerk's office serves as the primary point of contact for businesses operating within Peoria's city limits.
+The City Clerk's office is the primary point of contact for businesses operating within Peoria's city limits.
 This office handles business license issuance along with permits for zoning, construction, and other commercial activities.
 The city actively partners with the local business community to advance economic development initiatives, working to attract new companies and support job growth throughout the area.

 Economy & Demographics